nimamasoumi/Java_Repertoire/README.md

 5. Concurrency of threads by managing the intrinsic/monitor lock, and using wait() then notifyAll() methods.
 6. Building a graphical user interface application
 7. Primitive arrays, List, ArrayList, and generic types
+8. Implementation of mathematical formulas using the java.lang.Math package